PixelMister/Pokengine/docs/Code_Library/conditions.md

 ```

 ### Battle Lost
-Value is the battle ID of the last battle the player lost, either a trainer’s battle ID or a Pokémon name.
+Value is the battle ID of the last battle the player lost, either a trainer’s battle ID or a Pokémon UID.
 0 if player has not battled.

 ```json
 battlelost
 ```

 ### Caught
-Value is the battle ID of the last battle in which the player captured a Pokémon, either a trainer’s battle ID or a Pokémon name.
+Value is the battle ID of the last battle in which the player captured a Pokémon, either a trainer’s battle ID or a Pokémon UID.
 0 if player has not captured anything.

 ```json
 caught